erikskaar/media_uploader/README.md

 - Change from passwords to tokens.
 - Allow for changing default uploader user through `config.yml`.
 - Allow for the program to run continuously, uploading new files as they are added to the media directory.
-- Updating the console output and adding logging